ftsrg/.github/profile/README.md

 ## Welcome at ftsrg

-> Developing new methods and tools to help engineers create more reliable systems
+> Developing new methods and tools to help engineers create more reliable software systems

 🚀 This organization hosts software and tutorials developed by the
  - [Critical Systems Research Group](https://ftsrg.mit.bme.hu/) (ftsrg) at